 - Career Counselling

 - Interpersonal Relationship Issues

 - Obsessive-Compulsive symptoms

 Self-referrals are welcome and do not require a formal referral from a doctor.
 I also accept referrals from other health care professionals.

 Every session is 50 minutes in length.
 Short-term therapy usually lasts 8-20 sessions, and we typically meet on a weekly basis.
 However, it will be determined on a case-by-case basis.

 As a regulated health professional, your confidentiality and privacy are protected.
 There are limits of confidentiality set by law, and we will review them in our first session.

 My service is not covered by OHIP but may be covered by some private extended health insurance plans or workplace benefits.
 Please consult your individual healthcare insurance plan to determine the extent of coverage provided.

 As a Registered Psychologist, I can legally communicate a diagnosis.
-Diagnostic assessment sometimes can help you better understand your experiences and reassure you of your concerns.
+Diagnostic assessment can sometimes help you better understand your experiences and reassure you of your concerns.
 Oftentimes, third-party organizations or individuals (e.g., insurance companies, employers, etc.) request for diagnostic assessment to determine the eligibility of benefits (e.g., disability benefits, absence of leave/sick leave, workplace accommodation, etc.).

-What assessment process looks like:
+What the assessment process looks like: